jmpinit/ebb-control/README.md

-# ebb.js
+# ebb-control

-JS wrapper for the EiBotBoard - the motor control board in the AxiDraw, Egg-Bot, and WaterColorBot
+Serial interface library for the EiBotBoard - the controller in the AxiDraw, Egg-Bot, and WaterColorBot